 You need to make sure requirements are met, tests are run, and issues are resolved.
 And the best way to make sure this happens?
-Creating a traceability matrix.
+Creating a requirements traceability matrix.

 You might need to create a traceability matrix to show compliance.
 In fact, many people’s first experience with traceability is showing it to an auditor.